 First Contact and Hope?
-While driving to work at the two-year community college where I teach, I received a phone call from a very sweet sounding young lady who said she worked with a company which was designed to help people find forgiveness for their student loans.
-I had inquired online during the summer and my phone number was passed on by the Department of Education, or at least some group which coordinated with them.
-At any rate, the young woman said that she had been reviewing my student loan situation and felt I would qualify for loan forgiveness because I have been teaching at a community college (a public service apparently) for over 10 years.
-Hmmm….this might be a good thing I thought to myself.
-Right now, my net pay is well below what is needed for me to make my student loan payments (current program), my rent, my car payment, my car insurance, my phone, my gas, the IRS and my retirement loan payments.
-Surely this was a break I needed, right?
+While driving to work at the two-year community college where I teach, I received a phone call from a very sweet-sounding young lady who said she worked with a company which was designed to help people find forgiveness for their student loans.
+I had inquired online during the summer, and my phone number was passed on by the Department of Education, or at least some group which coordinated with them.
+At any rate, the young woman said that she had been reviewing my student loan situation and felt I would qualify for loan forgiveness because I have been teaching at a community college (a public service apparently) for over ten years.
+Hmmm….this might be a good thing, I thought to myself.
+Right now, my net pay is well below what is needed for me to make my student loan payments (current program), my rent, my car payment, my car insurance, my phone, my gas, the IRS, and my retirement loan payments.
+Indeed this was a break I needed, right?

 Research and Reality: NO!
-It would appear that my pay from two jobs, one of which is a ministry and adds very little to my gross take home pay, is too high for me to qualify for an affordable solution.
-My gross take home pay had to be below $36,000/year to qualify for the 10 year, 230 dollar/month payment program.
-Because I worked for a community college, I could still qualify for the 10 year forgiveness program, but my gross pay would make my monthly payment turn out to be over $500 per month for the next 10 years, with forgiveness of about six month’s worth of payments thereafter.
+It would appear that my pay from two jobs, one of which is a ministry and adds very little to my gross take-home pay, is too high for me to qualify for an affordable solution.
+My gross take-home pay had to be below $36,000/year to be eligible for the ten-year, 230 dollars/month payment program.
+Because I worked for a community college, I could still qualify for the 10-year forgiveness program, but my gross pay would make my monthly payment turn out to be over $500 per month for the next ten years, with forgiveness of about six month’s worth of payments thereafter.
 Are you kidding me?
-I can’t afford the 400 dollar a month payment that I have already!!
+I can’t afford the 400 dollars a month payment that I have already!!
 To add insult to injury, the program that the sweet young woman worked with wanted me to pay them $800.00 to enroll with them through the Dept. of Education and get the same plan that I currently have with the current lender.
-Agh..
+Agh…

 Hindsight is 20/20: My advice to anyone trying to go to college…